THE WHITE WING STORY – PART ONE OF A TWO-PART ADVERTORIAL

-White Wing has carved a unique niche in the insurtech world: agent performance and growth, a significant challenge in the overall industry.
+White Wing has carved a unique niche in the insurance world: agent performance and growth, a significant challenge in the overall industry.
 White Wing was designed as an agent-to-broker performance platform.

-As an insurance aggregator, we partner with other insurance providers and technology companies to offer a full range of insurance products to solve the increasing needs of their clients, including health, supplemental, property and casualty, life, pet, travel and more.
-With a larger product set, White Wing agents are able to do more for their customers and grow their own book of business more rapidly.
+As an insurance aggregator, we partner with other insurance providers and technology companies to offer a full range of insurance products to solve the increasing needs of their clients, including health, supplemental, property, casualty, life, pet, travel, and more.
+With a larger product set, White Wing agents can do more for their customers and grow their book of business more rapidly.
 In our first two years, White Wing has boosted the aspirations of over 600 agents.

 I was fortunate to encounter these emerging technologies in the new world of insurance, and I am eager to help other insurance professionals entering the field or those who have been discouraged by the challenges they face.
 Ultimately, I would like to share the power of insurtech solutions to transform an industry rich with opportunity.
 In many ways, the insurance industry can make the American dream come true for anyone willing to put in the work and use the tools available.